James Butler, 3rd Marquess of Ormonde

-James Edward William Theobald Butler, 3rd Marquess of Ormonde, KP, PCi (5 October 1844 – 26 October 1919), styled Earl of Ossory until 1854, was an Irish nobleman and member of the Butler dynasty.
+James Edward William Theobald Butler, 3rd Marquess of Ormonde, KP, PCi (5 October 1844 – 26 October 1919), styled Earl of Ossory until 1854, was a Conservative Peer, Irish landowner, Yachtsman and member of the Butler dynasty.

-Family and Residences
+Early life

+James Butler was born at Kilkenny Castle on 5 October 1844, the son of John Butler, 2nd Marquess of Ormonde and Frances Jane Paget.
+Through his mother he was a grandson of General The Hon.
+Sir Edward Paget and a great-grandson of Henry Paget, 1st Earl of Uxbridge and George Legge, 3rd Earl of Dartmouth.

-He was the son of John Butler, 2nd Marquess of Ormonde and Frances Jane Paget.
-From birth until the death of his father in 1854, he was styled as Earl of Ossory, one of his father's subsidiary titles.
+From his birth until the death of his father in 1854, he was styled as Earl of Ossory, one of his father's subsidiary titles.
+He was a godson of Queen Adelaide, in whose household his mother served as a Lady-in-Waiting.

-He was the last Marquess of Ormonde to live at Kilkenny Castle.
-He and his wife entertained King Edward VII and Queen Alexandra at the castle in 1904.
+Marriage and Family

 On 2 February 1876, he married Lady Elizabeth Harriet Grosvenor, daughter of Hugh Grosvenor, 1st Duke of Westminster, widely regarded to be the richest peer in England in the second half of the 19th century.
-The Duke settled £15,000 on Lady Elizabeth upon her marriage; Lord and Lady Ormonde leased 32 Upper Brook St in London as their London home from the Duke of Westminster from 1881 to 1921 (Lady Ormonde continued to lease the property after Lord Ormonde's death in 1919).
+The Duke settled £15,000 on Lady Elizabeth upon her marriage, which was increased to £35,000 in 1899 under the terms of his Will.